 How did you get interested in doing genealogy?

 Why did you start a genealogy blog?
-How did the idea of creating videos come about?

 Where do you get your inspiration for your blog posts?